 There are many different options in regards to what cat owners can feed their cat including commercial diet from the supermarket, premium diet from pet stores/veterinarians, home-prepared raw and commercially prepared raw.
 Whichever diet suits you and your cat is a personal choice.
 It is always best to speak with your veterinarian before changing your cat’s diet.
 This is especially important in cats who have an ongoing medical condition.

 Cats are obligate carnivores and have very specific dietary requirements.
-Therefore it is vital that their nutritional needs be met with an adequate diet especially designed for cats.
-Never feed your cat a diet for dogs and if you do choose to feed a raw/home made diet for your cat, speak with your veterinarian to make sure it has all the necessary vitamins and minerals your cat requires.
+Therefore it is vital that their nutritional needs be met with an adequate diet specially designed for cats.
+Never feed your cat a diet for dogs and if you do choose to feed a raw/homemade diet for your cat, speak with your veterinarian to make sure it has all the necessary vitamins and minerals your cat requires.